 Singapore Savings Bonds (SSB)

-The latest SSB (SBMAY24) has a 10-year average return of 3.06% p.a.
+The latest SSB (SBDEC24) has a 10-year average return of 2.81% p.a.
 View Details

 SSB is a safe investment instrument suitable for individual investors for short to long term savings purposes.
 It is capital guaranteed, and you may redeem early (if needed) with accrued interest and no penalty.

 However, if a newer SSB issue has a higher return, the SSBs you bought previously do not automatically enjoy the higher interest rate.
 To take advantage of any newer SSB issue that gives a higher return, you need to actively swap the existing SSB with the new one.
-You may also check the health of your SSB portfolio with SSB Portfolio Analyzer New.
+You may also check the health of your SSB portfolio with SSB Portfolio Analyzer.

 Check out SSB Allotment and Historical Rates for detailed statistics on SSB.